Introduction

 Mistake 1: Providing too much information

-Don't be this person.
-While you might have all the enthusiasm in the world about your product, you never want to overwhelm your users with a sickening amount of company info.
+While you might have all the enthusiasm in the world about your product, you never want to overwhelm your users with too much information.

-Identify and answer these questions to avoid coming off as someone too eager to show off knowledge; instead, position your writing as someone who understands the user’s needs and presents information clearly, concisely and transparently.
+Identify and answer these questions and position your writing as someone who understands the user’s needs and presents information clearly, concisely and transparently.
+Provide step-by-step instructions with real-life examples to illustrate the topic.

 Mistake 2: Disorganized structure